-Training: If there is a likely need in the school for physical intervention staff should have regularly updated training in physical restraint.
+Training: All teaching and support staff should have regularly updated training in the application of the school's Use of Reasonable Force/Physical Restraint Policy, and specifically in the use of physical restraint.
 Headteachers should consider whether members of staff require any additional training to enable them to carry out their responsibilities and should consider the needs of the pupils when doing so.
 Training should be undertaken by a recognised provider.
 Local Authorities often provide advice and guidance to help schools to develop an appropriate training program.
-All training should be accredited by BILD http://www.bild.org.uk/our-services/workplace-training/
+All training should be accredited by BILD